jakubvalenta/covid-berlin-scraper/README.md

     $ ./covid-berlin-scraper --cache my_cache_dir --verbose download-feed
     ```

+2. Download the current district table (_Verteilung in den Bezirken_) and save
+   the data in a database in the passed cache directory:

+    ``` shell
+    $ ./covid-berlin-scraper --cache my_cache_dir --verbose download-district-table
+    ```

 2. Download press releases from the press release archive and save their
    metadata in the same database: